Esha Momeni: Arrest and detention

 Esha Momeni was arrested on 15 October 2008 while going to conduct her last interview in Tehran.
-She was then held at the notorious Evin Prison.
-Prominent Iranian lawyer Mohammad Ali Dadkhah represented her, although prison authorities illegally prevented him from visiting her there.
-He quoted officials of the Islamic Revolutionary Court as saying her detention related to involvement in the One Million Signatures Campaign "Change for Equality" campaign launched by women in Iran in September 2006.
+She was then held at Evin Prison.
+Iranian human rights lawyer Mohammad Ali Dadkhah represented her, although prison authorities illegally prevented him from visiting her there.
+He quoted officials of the Islamic Revolutionary Court as saying her detention related to involvement in the One Million Signatures (or "Change for Equality") campaign launched by women in Iran in September 2006.

 Momeni was released in November 2008 on a $200,000 bail after three weeks in prison, but was not allowed to leave Iran.
-She was released and returned to Los Angeles 11 August 2009.
+She was released and returned to Los Angeles on 11 August 2009.

 Charges

 The law of Iran does not require a permit to make video recordings in private homes.
 The "One Million Signatures Campaign" is considered a non-political organization.
 It is legal in Iran to advocate against discriminatory laws through peaceful means.
 According to Iranian lawyer, Nasrin Sotoodeh, "Criticizing the law is not illegal in any part of the world, including Iran".

 Iranian President Mahmoud Ahmadinejad told the United Nations that Iranian citizens have the right to express themselves freely.
 However, many members of the One Million Signatures Campaign have been arrested for "propaganda against the state".
 US-Iranians Kian Tajbakhsh, Haleh Esfandiari, and Ali Shakeri were imprisoned on these grounds.
 Amnesty International, and the Observatory for the Protection of Human Rights Defenders (run by OMCT and FIDH) believe Esha's arrest is part of a systematic plan to discourage women activists from exercising their rights for equality.
 The Presidency of the European Union described her detention as a "violation of human rights".

-An official Iranian spokesperson, Alireza Jamshidi, said that Esha was charged with "acting against national security".
+An official Iranian spokesperson, Alireza Jamshidi, said that Momeni was charged with "acting against national security".

+Career

+After her release, Momeni became a lecturer at the Department of Gender Studies at University of California, Los Angeles.
+She received her Ph.D. in Gender Studies from UCLA in 2019.
+Her dissertation was entitled "The Politics of Collective Mourning: Negotiating Power at the Intersection of Shi’ism, Gender, and Popular Culture in Iran."